MolSSI-Education/python_scripting_cms/_episodes/09-git.md

 2. Work on the project on your local copy of the repository.
 3. Commit your changes to your local copy.
 4. Push your changes to your copy of the repository on GitHub.
-5. Submit your changes to the main developers so they can consider including them in the main repository.
+5. Submit your changes to the main developers through a *pull request* so they can consider including them in the main repository.

 #### Getting changes from the main repository